matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 - timeout for _delayed event_ followed by _new state event_: the room state will be updated twice: once by the content of the delayed event but later with the content of _new state event_.
 - _new state event_ followed by timeout for _delayed event_: the _new state event_ will cancel the outstanding _delayed event_.

+Note that this behaviour does not apply to regular (non-state) events as there is no concept of a `(type, state_key)` pair that could be overwritten.

 #### Rate-limiting at the point of sending